WebAssembly/spec/proposals/gc/MVP.md

 * `arraytype` describes an array with dynamically indexed fields
   - `arraytype ::= array <fieldtype>`
-  - Note: in the MVP, all arrays must be defined as mutable

 * `fieldtype` describes a struct or array field and whether it is mutable
   - `fieldtype ::= <mutability> <storagetype>`